Are you ready for winter yet? These winter weather preparedness tips can help you begin preparing for winter at any

-I hope these winter weather preparedness tips help you get prepared for winter, or at least puts you in that getting-ready mode.
+I hope these winter weather preparedness tips help you get prepared for winter, or they will at least put you in that getting-ready mode.
 We personally know what it’s like to be snowed in a very cold house for several days, without being able to get to town.
 It’s not fun, but it makes your life easier when you’ve already prepared for the situation.

 Any other ideas, or what do you do to get ready for winter?